 Strains & Sprains

 Related, but different, these are both stretching or tearing injuries.
 A strain occurs when you stretch or tear a muscle or tendon.
 The tendon is a fibrous cord that connects your muscles to your bones.
 These injuries occur when you exceed the limits of your body, for example, weight lifters, or when doing hurdles at a track & field event.

 Sprains occur when ligaments are stretched or torn.
 These small bands of tough fibrous tissue hold two bones in a joint in relation to each other so that the joints don't come apart or move in inappropriate directions.
 If you walk on uneven ground, your ankle may turn too far causing a sprain.

 Although essentially the same, a cut is generally smooth and clean, such as the injury caused by a piece of glass or a blade.
 Lacerations are generally ragged tears such as you might get from being struck by a pitched baseball, or getting stepped on by a football cleat.

 This term, often applied to motorcyclists that have fallen from their moving bikes and slid for a distance on the concrete, can also be applied to cyclists or skateboarders that have "wiped out".
 We make sure kids have helmets so their precious little brains don't get destroyed, but unless you can get them into a suit of medieval armor they are going to end up with some occasional scrapes.
-If the skin is still there, then all you have to do is clean up with some antiseptic, cover with a sterile dressing, and keep an eye on it to make sure it doesn't get infected while it's healing.
+If the skin is still there, then all you have to do is clean up with some antiseptic, cover it with a sterile dressing, and keep an eye on it to make sure it doesn't get infected while it's healing.